Where to start your adventure in Colombia: Negombo or Colombo?

-The only disadvantage is that the trains from Negombo railway station don’t go straight to the southern locations like Galle, Unawatuna or Merissa, which are often one of the first destination travelers visit.
+The only disadvantage is that the trains from Negombo railway station don’t go straight to the southern locations like Galle, Unawatuna or Merissa, which are often one of the first destinations travellers visit.

-If you choose to travel south first, stay in Colombo for one night* and take the early morning train to the South the next day.
-At the end of your trip to Sri Lanka, you can spend your last night(s) in the more peaceful (resort) destination Negombo.
+My take – f you choose to travel south first, stay in Colombo for one night* and take the early morning train to the South the next day.
+At the end of your trip to Sri Lanka, you can spend your last night(s) in the more peaceful resort destination Negombo.
 The advantage is also that Negombo has connecting trains with Kandy.

 *If you arrive in the morning or early afternoon, don’t even bother to stay in Colombo and take a train south as soon as you arrive.

-When I arrived at Colombo Airport it was already midnight, so I decided to book a capsule hostel with a decent bed so I could recover from my long flight day.
-This hostel was only 10 minutes walk to the railway station.
-Perfect to buy my ticket in the early morning and come back later when the train would depart.
+When I arrived at Colombo Airport it was already midnight, so I decided to book a capsule hostel with a decent bed so I could recover from the flight.
+This hostel was only 10-minute walk to the railway station, perfect to buy my ticket in the early morning and come back later when the train would depart.

-The Southcoast of Sri Lanka is where most travellers start their trip to Sri Lanka.
-Especially, Galle is one of the most popular places to visit on the first days.
+The South coast of Sri Lanka is where most travellers start their trip to Sri Lanka.
+Especially Galle, one of the most popular places to visit in the first days.

-One of the reasons why most travelers start their holiday in Galle, is because it’s very easy to reach by train from Colombo and offers plenty of things to do in Galle.
+One of the reasons why most travellers start their holiday in Galle is because it’s very easy to reach by train from Colombo and offers plenty of things to do in Galle.

-Instead of staying in Galle, I recommend to stay on the train for 2 more stops and get off in Unawatuna.
+Instead of staying in Galle, I recommend staying on the train for 2 more stops and getting off in Unawatuna.
 This beach town is only 10min by tuk-tuk from Galle.
 Perfect to relax and let the holiday vibes sink in while enjoying a fresh coconut from one of the local beach huts.